Starting post-primary school

 - Other factors including the school ethos (details should be in the school plan); student and parental involvement in life of school - whether it has a student council and/or a parents' association

 You can send your child to the post-primary school of your choice, provided there is a place available.
 Where there is an accommodation problem, the school must give priority on the basis of its enrolment policy.
 This is drawn up by the board of management and should be available to you on request.
 While most post-primary schools are in a position to enrol all children who apply, there is no automatic guarantee of a place in the school you choose.

 In order to enrol your child, you should first check the list of post-primary schools in your area.
 Then, you should contact the school of your choice to see if there is a place available.
 The school of your choice may place your child on a waiting list or you may need to contact other schools to find a place.

-The Department of Education and Skills has launched a consultation on the options for the regulation of school enrolment.
+The Department of Education held a consultation on the options for the regulation of school enrolment.

 Other aspects of post-primary education include:

 • Education for students with special educational needs

 • Assistive technology grant for students with disabilities